M-Michelini/FCC-front-end-library-projects/1 - Random Quote Machine/README.md

 You will also see any lint errors in the console.

 ### Features
-- Async http request user axios.
+- Async http request using axios to get a list of quotes.
-- Randomised transitions, fonts and quotes.
+- Displays randomized fonts and quotes.
+- Random transition to next quote each time the quote is randomized.

-### Possible expansions
+### Possible updates
 This is a pretty small app, so there isn't a whole heap that can be added. but here's a few ideas I may come back to when I have nothing better to do.